 - Leather or faux leather (here are some tips for embroidering with leather.
 You could also use suede or faux suede.)

 - Neoprene scuba fabric (adds a nice depth and is fun and squishy.)

-- An old book page (read more about the process in how to embroider on cardstock!)
+- An old book page (read more about the process of how to embroider on cardstock!)

-- Lace fabric (this will be difficult to use a backing on, so temporary adhesive spray like Odif 505 should hold it still during the applique process.
+- Lace fabric (this will be difficult to use backing on, so temporary adhesive spray like Odif 505 should hold it still during the applique process.
 I used stretch lace, but lace with no stretch will be easier to work with.
 You could place this over another piece of fabric that you’re appliqueing as well.)

 - Burlap (here are some tips for embroidering on burlap.
 This is also difficult to use a backing with.
 I trimmed my square before embroidering, and it didn’t work out so great.
 I’d recommend trimming after a tack-down stitch rather than cutting to size first.

 - Sequin fabric (got mine from Fabric Wholesale Direct!
 This worked out way better than I expected given my arbitrary combination of settings and materials.
 I’d recommend choosing needles and following some of the tips in this article for the best set-up, though.)

 The next fun options for applique fabric include:

 - Stretch knit (the mermaid print was from JOANN and is very shiny.
 There are many different types of knit fabric that will work great for applique.)

 - An old pair of PJ pants that I repurposed and had this scrap fabric leftover from

 - Outdoor Ottertex canvas (it’s difficult to tell, but this was waterproof camouflage canvas.)

 - Chiffon (this was a lightweight, sheer fabric with a fun print.)

-- Clear vinyl (you can actually applique with any color of vinyl, but one of the fun things about clear vinyl is you can stick sequins or other materials underneath before completing the outside satin stitch.
+- Clear vinyl (while you can applique with any color of marine vinyl, one of the fun things about clear vinyl is you can stick sequins or other materials underneath before completing the outside satin stitch.
 You can also embroider applique with HTV and tear it away from the embroidery design when you’re done.)

 Here are even more options!